Ambika14-3/AHB-Protocol-SystemVerilog/README.md

 ->The SystemVerilog Code is then Synthesized in the Genus and performance parameters like power, area and timing (critical path) are extracted in the text files present in the Result folder.

-Explanation of the work is done in the pdf present in the Docs folder.
+More explanation of the work is done in the pdf present in the Docs folder.

 ![image](https://user-images.githubusercontent.com/66430218/232239833-c1f0ce50-e094-4083-ae90-c1fda562ec70.png)